PabloRius/Astro-bookstore/src/content/books/refactoring.md

   usa: https://www.amazon.com/-/es/Martin-Fowler/dp/0321336380
 ---

-Martin Fowler’s guide to reworking bad code into well-structured code
+Martin Fowler’s guide to **reworking bad code into well-structured code**

-Refactoring improves the design of existing code and enhances software maintainability, as well as making existing code easier to understand.
+Refactoring **improves the design of existing code** and **enhances software maintainability**, as well as making existing code easier to understand.
 Original Agile Manifesto signer and software development thought leader, Martin Fowler, provides a catalog of refactorings that explains why you should refactor; how to recognize code that needs refactoring; and how to actually do it successfully, no matter what language you use.